 And so they did, for about 7,000 years, plus or minus.

 But as I mentioned earlier, times have changed.
 We don’t arrange our society through marriages anymore.
 We can will our resources to anyone of our choosing when we die.
 We have legal systems in place to guarantee our assets.
 Women have jobs and their own incomes.
 STD’s are no longer lethal.
 Women (and soon men) have birth control and can dictate their own procreation.
-We live in the most non-violent period of human history.4 People are living to almost 90.
+We live in the most non-violent period of human history.4 People are living well past 80.

 Treating sex as a transaction no longer makes sense.
 In fact, now that the economic deck has been shuffled and largely equalized, treating sex as a transaction harms the self-esteem and emotional health of both men and women.